Willem-Bk/Zermatt-test-website/README.md

 # Zermatt-test-website
-Website i had to make as an exam assignement
+Website I had to make as an exam assignement